Skip to main content

 3. artwork or sculpture;

-5. existing college signage or
+5. existing college signs or banners.

-4. Special Rules for Freestanding Signage.
+4. Special Rules for Freestanding Signs.

 5. Commercial Materials